jakesutor/DAEN-Capstone/README.md

 2.)
 XGBoost

 3.)
-SVM - includes a separate file for creating the confusion matrices to match the format of the confusion matrices of the LSTM and XGBoost models
+SVM - includes a separate file for creating the confusion matrices to match the format of the confusion matrices of the LSTM and XGBoost models; also includes separate files for each airline

 #### Data Files